Save money on your car insurance

 All sidelights and rear registration plate lights must also be lit between sunset and sunrise, even if it still seems light enough to manage without them.

 Under EU rules, since 2011 all new cars are required to have daytime running lights that come on automatically when the engine is started, and which turn off automatically when headlights or sidelights are lit.

 Lights – nighttime rules

-The key when it comes to lighting your way as a nighttime driver is to have sufficient light to see clearly where you are going, and to ensure that you can be seen, while not using your lights to dazzle other road users.
+The key when it comes to lighting your way as a nighttime driver is to have sufficient light to see clearly where you are going, and to ensure that you can be seen, while not dazzling other road users.

-To this end, you must always use your headlights at night (which is defined as the period between half an hour after sunset and half an hour before sunrise), but you must ensure that they are dipped in built-up areas or when you are behind or approaching other road users, including pedestrians, cyclists and horse riders.
+To this end, you must always use your headlights at night (night is defined as between half an hour after sunset and half an hour before sunrise), but you must ensure that they are dipped in built-up areas or when you are behind or approaching other road users, including pedestrians, cyclists and horse riders.

 When overtaking, for example, you should always keep your headlights dipped until you are level with the other vehicle and then change to main beam if necessary, unless this would dazzle oncoming road users.

 If you are on the receiving end of dazzling headlights, meanwhile, you should slow down, or if necessary stop, and only continue once you can see the road ahead properly.